Family Immigration Lawyer in Boston, MA for Applying for U.S. Residency / Green Card for a Family Member

-- Renewability of a Family Green Card
+- Renewability of a family Green Card

-- Family Benefits of a U.S. Residency
+- Family benefits of U.S. Residency

 - What are the U.S. Immigration Service Filing Fees?

-- Video on Residency for Step Children
+- Video on U.S. Residency for Step Children

-What Is a Family Residency / Green Card Process in the US?
+What is a Family Residency / Green Card process in the U.S.?

-This is the process by which U.S. citizens and permanent residents can request that permanent residency be granted for their immediate family members (spouses, parents, children, brothers and sisters), given that they can demonstrate that they can financially support them in the U.S.
+This is the process by which U.S. citizens and permanent residents can request that permanent residency be granted for their immediate family members (spouses, parents, children, brothers and sisters), given they can demonstrate that they can financially support them in the U.S.

-There are two categories of family immigration petitions: relatives of U.S. citizens and relatives of legal permanent residents.
+There are two categories of family immigration petitions: relatives of U.S. citizens and relatives of legal permanent residents:

-Residency for Relatives of U.S. Citizens
+U.S. Residency for relatives of U.S. citizens

 Residency (Green Card) for Relatives of U.S. Legal Permanent Residents

-US Legal Permanent Residents may file family based immigration petitions on behalf of the following family members: (the wait times are for applications filed in US, Consular Processes may require additional waiting time and procedures)
+U.S. Legal Permanent Residents may file family based immigration petitions on behalf of the following family members: (the wait times are for applications filed in US, Consular Processes may require additional waiting time and procedures):